youssafB/eda-sales-analysis/README.md

 ---

+Total sales by category
+2. What is the total revenue generated  by each category ?

+🟢 Finding:

+- **Bikes = 96%+** of total revenue
+- Driven by high unit price, not volume

+> ⚠️ **Risk**: Heavy reliance on a single category increases business vulnerability.

+---

 # 🛍️ Customer Segmentation with RFM Analysis

 - This project applies **RFM analysis** (Recency, Frequency, Monetary) to segment customers based on their purchasing behavior.